 Whether you have creatine before running or after is less important.
 What’s more important I that you are taking it consistently.

 If you have a diet adequate or high in protein, you likely don’t need to supplement with creatine.
 However, there’s an argument to be made if you follow a vegan or vegetarian diet, like for instance, a vegan ultramarathoner runner with high needs.

 If you’re eating enough protein—“enough” being 1.2 grams of protein per kilogram of bodyweight each day—supplementing with BCAAs is unnecessary.
 You’re probably getting enough to support muscle health through diet alone.

 However, if you’re struggling to hit your protein goal, experiencing persistent muscle soreness, or easily becoming fatigued during exercise, BCAAs might be of some benefit to you.
 Luckily, most protein powders contain BCAAs, so just check the labels next time you’re looking for a new protein powder for running.

 You might also benefit from BCAA supplementation if you’re a vegan or vegetarian, injured athlete, or elderly individual.
 Vegans and vegetarians often struggle to eat enough complete protein, since plant-based sources are not as rich as animal sources.

 Injured athletes and elderly individuals have higher rates of muscle breakdown than the average individual, which elevates their protein needs.
-If you fall into one of these groups, BCAAs might be worth looking into.
+If you fall into one of these groups, BCAAs and/or collagen for running might be worth looking into.

 Similarly, supplementing with creatine monohydrate is not necessary if you’re eating a substantial amount of protein—particularly, meat and fish, since creatine is stored in the muscles.
 But just like creatine has a wider scope of influence on the body than BCAAs, there are more strongly-supported reasons to supplement with creatine than with BCAAs.